RiledUpCrow/Flier/docs/Lobby.md

 ***

+* `max_games` (**default: 0**) if you want to have many arenas but your server can't run that many games you can limit amount of running games with this setting.
+It will refuse to create new games above the limit even if there are some free arenas.

 * `games` is the list of games available in this lobby.
 The first game in this list will be started when a player joins the lobby.
 You can change active game with _flier setgame {lobby} {game}_ command.

+* `arenas` is the list of arenas on which this lobby can assign games.
+When a player tries to join a game but there is no more room in existing games, the lobby will create a new game of chosen type in the first free arena on which this game can be played (see `viable_arenas` in game settings).

 ## Lobby types